MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/scroll-view.md

 ## Events

-`ScrollView` exposes just one event, `Scrolled`. `Scrolled` is raised when the view has finished scrolling.
+`ScrollView` defines just one event, `Scrolled`. `Scrolled` is raised when the view has finished scrolling.
 The event handler for `Scrolled` takes `ScrolledEventArgs`, which has the `ScrollX` and `ScrollY` properties.
 The following demonstrates how to update a label with the current scroll position of a `ScrollView`:

 ```csharp
 Label label = new Label { Text = "Position: " };